-"She didn't wait for perfect conditions.
+"She didn't wait for the perfect conditions.

 She learned by doing.